dilshan5/e2eTest/README.md

 # Introduction

-This is a codeceptjs project.
-Use BDD with selenium web driver.
+This is a CodeceptJS project.
+Use BDD with webdriverIO.
 Also used CircleCI as continues integration tool.

 # How to use